Universally Robust Quantum Control: Additional numerical results

 \subsection{Comparison of timescales}

-In Fig. \ref{fig:figure1}, we demonstrated how the URC waveforms leads to enhanced robustness with respect to perturbations when compared outperform the other controls analyzed.
+In Fig. \ref{fig:figure1}, we demonstrated how the URC waveforms leads to enhanced robustness with respect to perturbations when compared to the other controls analyzed.
 These correspond to the output of optimizing either $\mathcal{J}_{\text{target}}$ or $J_{\text{robust}}$.
 The evolutions studied in Fig. \ref{fig:figure1} correspond to all waveforms of the same duration $\Omega t_f/(2\pi)=3.5\pi$.
 A fair critique of this analysis is that nonrobust or standard robust waveforms can be achieved with shorter operation times.
 Therefore we compare in Fig. \ref{fig:supmat_1qubit} the performance of waveforms of different durations, which now scale with their respective minimal control time (indicated in the main text).
-While not as striking, it is still clearly from these results that the URC method still provides additional stability overall, despite needing extra time to do so.
+While less striking, it is nevertheless clear from these results that the URC method still provides additional stability overall, despite needing extra time to do so.